RagnarB83/ash-documentation/docs/About.rst

 About ASH
 ==================================================

-ASH is a Python-based computational chemistry and QM/MM environment, primarily for molecular calculations in the gas phase, explicit solution, crystal or protein environment.
-Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonian.
+ASH is a Python-based computational chemistry and QM/MM environment.
+Can do single-point calculations, geometry optimizations, surface scans, molecular dynamics and numerical frequencies using a MM, QM or QM/MM Hamiltonians.
 Interfaces available to popular free-for-academic QM codes: ORCA, xTB, Psi4, PySCF, Dalton, MRCC, CFour.
 Reaction profiles and saddlepoint optimizations can be performed using the nudged elastic band method (NEB).

 Strict requirements:

-- Python3 installation
+- Python3 installation (version 3.6 or higher)
 - Numpy Python library

 Strongly recommended:

 - geomeTRIC (optimizer).
 Python library, easily installed via pip.
 - OpenMM (molecular mechanics library).
 Only needed for MM and QM/MM.
 Installed via conda.
-- Julia installation (only required for faster Julia versions of routines in molcrys-QM/MM code)
+- Julia installation.
+Only required for faster Julia versions of routines in molcrys-QM/MM code.
-- Matplotlib (for some plotting options).
+- Matplotlib.
+Only for plotting options.

 Optional Python modules for specific functionality (can be installed via pip or conda):